MaxxAir Fan Deluxe Review (After 4+ Years Living In A Camper)

 Using a MaxxAir Fan Deluxe helps with climate control by circulating the cooler outside air through your van.

-With the MaxxAir Fan Deluxe models, you can even set the thermostat so it knows when to turn on or off and maintain a specific temperature inside your van.
+With the MaxxAir Fan Deluxe models, you can even set the thermostat so it knows when to turn on or off and maintain the set temperature inside your van.

 Personal safety as a solo traveler is something I prioritized when building my van.
 One of the benefits of having a roof fan is the ability to get fresh air circulating without having to open my windows.